Walter Trout: Biography

 In 2015, Trout had recovered and returned to performing at the Royal Albert Hall in London.
 He was introduced onstage by his wife.

 In November 2015, Trout became a patron of The British Liver Trust to help raise awareness and much-needed funding for the cause.
-Trout, and his wife, Marie have helped raise awareness for Donate Life Nebraska and are also patrons of the Danish Liver Foundation, as well as Organdonation – Ja Tak.
+Trout, and his wife, Marie have helped raise awareness for Donate Life Nebraska and are also ambassadors for the Danish Liver Foundation, as well as Organdonation – Ja Tak.
 "I'm only still here because someone donated their liver" he said.

 In 2019, Trout's album, Survivor Blues, debuted with two consecutive weeks on the Billboard Blues Chart at number one and stayed in the top ten for twelve weeks.
 Metal Zone magazine, reviewed his performance in London by naming Trout "the ultimate, supreme bluesman of the 20th and 21st centuries."

-In April 2022, Trout announced his latest studio album Ride, alongside the lead single "Ghosts."
-Describing the title, Trout said, "... life is kind of a ride too, isn’t it?
-And I want to live mine to the fullest.”
+In April 2022, Trout announced the studio album Ride, alongside the lead single "Ghosts".
+Describing the title, Trout said, "life is kind of a ride too, isn't it?
+And I want to live mine to the fullest."
 The album was released on 19 August 2022.